Subfly/subfly_website/content/apps/yaba/terms-of-service.md

 - You remain responsible for your data
 - You remain responsible for your sync data
 - Your data remains on your devices
-- The MIT License continues to apply to source code
+- The AGPL-3 license continues to apply to source code
 - You may continue using any copies you have made
 - The developer is not responsible for data accessibility after termination